Descanonge/neba/docs/source/configuration/usage.rst

 .. _json: https://docs.python.org/3/library/json.html

-File loaders can implement :meth:`.FileLoader.write` to generate a valid configuration file of the corresponding format, following the values of present in its :attr:`~.ConfigLoader.config` attribute.
+File loaders can implement :meth:`.FileLoader.write` to generate a valid configuration file of the corresponding format, following the values present in its :attr:`~.ConfigLoader.config` attribute.
 This allows to generate lengthy configuration files, with different amounts of additional information in comments.
 The end user can simply use :meth:`.ApplicationBase.write_config` which automatically deals with an existing configuration file that may need to